yunda-si/NUMonomer/README.md

 - DS4Sci EvoformerAttention from DeepSpeed;
 - PyTorch model compilation.

-After installing the required optional dependencies, the corresponding settings can be enabled in the configuration, for example:
+After installing the required optional dependencies, the corresponding settings can be enabled in the config.py, for example:

 ```python
 config.inference.use_dsattn = True